Monodromy of Kodaira Fibrations of Genus $3$: Restrictions on possible Kodaira fibrations

-\begin{rem} In the above notation, if the simple $\Q$-Hodge structure $V_i$ in the decomposition $V=\oplus_{i=1}^k V_i^{n_i}$ is of CM type, meaning that the Hodge group of $V_i$ is commutative, then the Mumford-Tate domain $D_i$ through $V_i$ is a point and hence the variation of $\Q$-Hodge structures $(p_i)_*(R^1f_*\mathbb{Q})$ is locally constant. \end{rem}
+\begin{rem} In the above notation, if the simple $\Q$-Hodge structure $V_i$ in the decomposition $V=\oplus_{i=1}^k V_i^{n_i}$ is of CM type, meaning that the Hodge group of $V_i$ is commutative, then the Mumford-Tate domain $D_i$ through $V_i$ is a point and hence the variation of $\Q$-Hodge structures $(p_i)_*(R_1f_*\mathbb{Q})$ is isotrivial. \end{rem}